 The $3.6 billion Queen’s Wharf development is set to transform Brisbane.
 The integrated resort will feature 12 football fields of open space, four hotels, 50 cafes, bar and restaurants and a 1,500-seat ballroom.

-Expected to open in 2022 will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.
+Expected to open in the first half of 2023, it will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.

 In November 2018, the Queensland Government approved an $2 billion-plus expanded Gold Coast Master Plan.